phucho2306/RivePullToRefresh/README.md

 </div>

 # Wanrning
 - You must know a little bit of rive.
-If not you can use the existing rive files in the example.
+If not you can use the existing rive files in the example(can't edit color from Flutter side).

 # Flutter Side